Tomás O'Horán y Escudero: Second French intervention

 O'Horán was then made Mayor of Mexico City when Juárez's forces began to lay siege at Mexico City.
 Despite putting up resistance, O'Horán was forced to flee the city but while fleeing, was apprehended and sentenced to death for treason.
 General Porfirio Díaz requested Juárez to pardon O'Horán due to his previous service but Juárez was adamant on the execution of O'Horán.
-He then wrote a manifesto, claiming that he simply wanted to bring order to Mexico, never intended to back the interests of foreign powers and didn't deserve death for a political error due to his prior service in serving the country.
+He then wrote a manifesto, claiming that he simply wanted to bring order to Mexico, never intended to back the interests of foreign powers and did not deserve death for a political error due to his prior service in serving the country.
 Nonetheless, O'Horán was executed by firing squad on August 21, 1867.